Common Problems with Sales and Solutions

 Problem: Finding Good Leads

 Most of the lead’s information is generated through automatic systems.
 Sadly, only 40% of salespeople get value from lead scoring.
-This is can be due to the lack of data input, demanding scoring criteria, or both.
+This can be due to the lack of data input, demanding scoring criteria, or both.

 Solution: Improve Quality of Contacts